deadwronggames/ZServices/README.md

 - **Event Channel System**: an event broadcasting and listening system built on ScriptableObjects.
 - **Editor Tools**: menu actions for creating ScriptableObject-based service assets.

-Other services can be added, registered and accessed via the `ServiceLocator`.
+Any other custom service can be added, registered and accessed via the `ServiceLocator`.
 Just have your custom services implement the IService interface, add them as a Monobehaviour to the persistant prefab and have them register themselves in their Awake method.
 No change of any other code required.

 ## Game Bootstrapper